Shanghaied in Astoria

 Shanghaied In Astoria is a musical melodrama that is performed by the Astor Street Opry Company every summer in Astoria, Oregon, United States.
-It has run since 1984, and has been attended by over 55,000 people.
-Traditionally the play is performed three days a week from July to September.
+It has run since 1984, and has been attended by over 100,000 people.
+Traditionally the play is performed three to four days a week throughout the summer.
 It is recommended by a leading travel guide.

 The unpaid cast draws from locals, some which are well known, such as the Clatsop County District attorney who plays a bit part as sheriff.
-Support from benefactors such as the Ford Family Foundation are helping the production to move to a new theater for 2008.

-Plot summary
+As of August 10, 2023, the show is in its 39th season.

-The story is set in 1904 Astoria around the Scandinavian Midsummer Festival.
+Summary

-The Norwegian hero, Eric Olson must rescue his sweetheart Miss Virginia Sweet from Max Krooke, her ward.
+The story is set in 1900 or 1910 Astoria around the Scandinavian Midsummer Festival.